Too many couples suffer secretly from chronic negativity and emotional distance.

 No one taught you about emotional reactivity.

-You, along with most people, were not prepared for what intimate relationship actually requires from two people over time.
+We were not prepared for what intimate relationship actually requires from two people over time.
 It started out positively, then something happened.
 It’s hard to pinpoint, but things got edgy, not as warm.
 There was tension.

 You didn’t want to admit it to yourself, and the two of you didn’t talk about it.